MikeMurf/23-Final-Project/README.md

 ## 9. Project Datasets:

-The datasets for the project can be found at the following link.
+The datasets for the project can be found at the following links.
   * “JHU – Time Series Daily Reports”
   * https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports